gramineproject/graphene/Pal/src/host/Linux-SGX/tools/README.rst

 applications.
 Not thread-safe.

 The library uses the same SGX-specific environment variables as ``ra_tls_verify_epid.so`` and ignores the EPID-specific environment variables.
+Similarly to the EPID version, instead of using environment variables, the four SGX measurements may be verified via a user-specified callback registered via ``ra_tls_measurement_callback()``.

 The library expects all the DCAP infrastructure to be installed and working correctly on the host.